Skip to main content

 The return values of sequentially executed actions can be used in placeholders within the arguments of subsequent actions.

-If the return value of the target action is an array, you can extract a specific value by adding ".key" to the action number.
+If the return value of the target action is an array, you can extract a specific value by adding ".key" after the action number in parentheses.

 Example: Set the "Get Current Date and Time" action to Action-1 (Action Number 1).